 Service was prompt.
 We were served green tea after we sat down.

 Ben ordered the Hell Fire Ramen.
 The name of the dish sounds very intimidating.
 As the name indicates, it is very spicy.
 The Hell Fire Ramen has Japanese style char siu (BBQ pork), half an half boiled egg, bamboo shoot, bean sprout, corn and green onions.
-On the menu, the price of this is $8.99 but … More on following page.
-Click here to continue reading
+On the menu, the price of this is $8.99 but … Continue reading

 Lorna, Marian, Emily and I met up for lunch at Yuemicka Noodle House in the strip mall where Alleluia Cafe and New Concept Hot Pot are located.
 It’s an impromptu meet up since the summer break for the community kitchens.